And that’s 30! Andrea Giovannini bronze, Italy increasingly record-breaking

 With the'gold won on Sunday, February 15, Lisa Vittozzi gave the first Olympic success to the Italian biathlon.

-Arianna Fontana also won an individual silver in the short track, in the 500 meters, equaling fencer Mangiarotti’s 13 Olympic medals.
+Arianna Fontana also won an individual silver in short track, in the 500 meters, equaling fencer Mangiarotti’s 13 Olympic medals.

 Michela Moioli and Lorenzo Sommariva were awarded the silver medal for second place in the team snowboard cross.